cdoswald/missile-intercepts/README.md

 ### Setting Up the Virtual Environment

-The [environment.yml](docs/env/environment.yml) file contains all of the packages needed to run the code in this repository:
+The [environment.yml](environment.yml) file contains all of the packages needed to run the code in this repository:

 1. Open an Anaconda Prompt
-2. Create a new virtual environment: `conda env create -f docs/env/environment.yml`
+2. Create a new virtual environment: `conda env create -f environment.yml`
 3. Activate the virtual environment: `conda activate missile_env`

 ### Docker Container

 Alternatively, you can run the code in a Docker container:

-1. Build the Docker image from Dockerfile: `docker build -t missile_env .`
-2. Run the Docker image in interactive mode: `docker run -it missile_env`

-If you want to make modifications (e.g., to code, KML files) that persist outside of the container:

-1. Use the docker-compose file to build the image: `docker-compose up --build`
+1. Use the docker-compose file to build and run the image in detached mode: `docker-compose up --build -d`
-2. Run the Docker image in interactive mode: `docker-compose run --rm missile_env`
+2. Confirm the container is running: `docker ps`
+3. Connect to the container from your IDE or run in interactive mode from the terminal: `docker-compose exec env bash`
+4. When you're ready to exit, run: `docker-compose down`

 ### Setting Model Parameters